-Other (non-statutory) school policies that include information that may be important for pupils with SEND are:
+Other (non-statutory) school policies and statements that include information that may be important for pupils with SEND are:

-Accessibility plan

 Anti-bullying policy

-Positive handling policy

-Pupil Premium policy
+Pupil Premium statement

-Curriculum policy
+Curriculum policies

-British values and SCSM policy

 2. Who do I contact about my child's special educational needs?

 If your child already attends the school, your first point of contact is your child's class teacher, who will be happy to make an appointment to talk with you.